“Facts are facts.”

 Credibility refers to the trustworthiness of a witness.
-If there are different versions of relevant events, the investigator will have to weigh each party’s credibility.
+If there are different versions of relevant events with no supporting evidence, the investigator will have to weigh each party’s credibility.
 Credibility assessments can be critical in determining whether the alleged harassment or violation occurred as many acts may be conducted behind closed doors.
-Factors to consider include:

-The motive to falsify: Did the person have a reason to lie?1 This may include a person’s interest or bias: For example, did the witness have a vested interest in the outcome of the case or do they evidence bias or prejudice against one party?
+- The motive to falsify: Did the person have a reason to lie?
+1 While conducting a credibility analysis, investigators must determine if any of the parties had reason to obfuscate, provide false information, or withhold data, in whole or in part, to support their version of events.
+This may include a person’s interest or bias; did the witness have a vested interest in the outcome of the case or do they demonstrate bias or prejudice against one party?

-Opportunity and Capacity: Was the person able to perceive, recollect, or communicate about the matter.
+- Opportunity and Capacity: Finally, it is crucial to determine if the witness was capable of witnessing the event or aspects of the event itself.
+Was the person able to perceive, recollect, or communicate about the matter?
 2,3,7

 The following people from the Association of Workplace Investigators were instrumental to the creation of this document: Don Phin, Pam Ring, Rogelio Ruiz, Kristen Hume Scrimshaw, and Karen Sutherland.